When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Primal Turkey Formula Nuggets Raw Freeze-Dried

-Primal makes a freeze-dried turkey-based nugget that is great for the sensitive stomached Sphynx.
+Primal makes a freeze-dried turkey-based nugget that is great for the sensitive stomach of the Sphynx.
 These are a great choice for owners who want to give their cats the taste and nutritional benefit of a raw diet without having to do as much daily preparation and without fear of bacterial infection.

 Because this is a freeze-dried option, it maintains shelf stability.
 The recipe is low in carbohydrates.
 There are no added preservatives, artificial colors, dyes, or fillers.
-This food will need to be rehydrated before it is served.
+The food needs rehydrating before serving.
 The product is high in calories and fairly easy to digest.

 We love that this recipe is rich in animal protein.
 It is 97% raw meat, organs, and bone.
 This means your kitty gets a huge boost of flavor, protein, good fats, amino acids, and more.
 These can be a great addition to your cat’s diet.
 They can be added to dry kibble, used as treats, or as a stand-alone meal.
 Other flavors are available.